zu213/card-app-typescript-test/README.md

 ### Development set-up
 If you don't have a favorite editor we highly recommend [VSCode](https://code.visualstudio.com).

+By default there is no syntax highlighting for `.prisma` files.
+Consider installing the [Prisma extension](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma).

 # Instruction to candidates

 Your assignment is to improve this application.
 At the moment the application is simple and can only create and remove todos.